30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 20. Check Out the Street Art in Talat Noi

 Talat Noi is a charming, historic neighborhood where street art is painted onto old shophouses, abandoned buildings and rusty car parts.
 It was once a mechanic’s quarter but has transformed over the years into something like an “open-air gallery”.
-Visitors should look out for the “Antique Turtle Car”, Muebon's Bird and cat-themed murals.
+While you’re searching for colorful murals, you might stumble across the famous metal artists who use scrap materials to build impressive pieces of art like Transformers and elephants.

-Travel Tip: The location of Talat Noi makes it easy to combine with Chinatown - both neighborhoods blend seamlessly into one another.
-This walk is suitable for both photographers and street art enthusiasts.
+Travel Tip: The location of Talat Noi makes it easy to combine with Song Wat Road and Chinatown - these neighborhoods blend seamlessly into one another.

 21. Climb the Golden Mount (Wat Saket)

-Travel Tip: The temple closes its gates at 7:00 PM daily, so there’s normally ample time for taking in the sunset.
+Travel Tip: The temple closes at 7:00 PM, so there’s normally just enough time for watching the sunset if you don’t arrive too late.

 22. Join a Cooking Class at Blue Elephant